-After a breast lift with augmentation, you’ll be instructed to wear a support bra or sport bra at all times for about two to three weeks.
+After a breast lift with augmentation, you’ll be instructed to wear a support bra or sports bra at all times for about 2 to 3 weeks.
 After that, you can usually wear any bra that feels comfortable during the day, although underwire bras are not advised.

 Showering is usually allowed once your gauze dressings have been removed, usually within a few days after your procedure.

 How soon can I exercise after breast lift with augmentation?

 After a breast lift with augmentation, you will need to avoid aerobic activities for 2 weeks and heavy lifting (greater than 10 lbs.) for about 6 weeks.

 How much time should I take off work after a breast lift with augmentation?

 In most cases, you can return to work in about 1 to 2 weeks.

 Risks of Breast Procedures

 As with any surgery, risks are involved with breast procedures.
 Potential complications can include visible scarring, temporary burning, tingling, or shooting pains, asymmetry, change in nipple sensation, and breast hardness.

 When breast augmentation is performed in addition to a breast lift, there are additional risks, the most common being capsular contracture.
 When implants are placed in the body, a layer of scar tissue normally forms around the implant.
 In some cases, this scar tissue contracts and squeezes the implant.
 This capsular contracture can lead to excessive firmness and may change the shape of the breast or cause pain.
 Symptoms can range from mild to severe with the most severe cases requiring follow-up surgery.